 Prebiotics are nondigestible carbohydrates that act as food for probiotics.
-When probiotics and prebiotics are combined, they form a synbiotic.
+When probiotics and prebiotics are combined, they interact beneficially (symbiotic relationship).
 Fermented dairy products, such as yogurt and kefir, are considered synbiotic because they contain live bacteria and the fuel they need to thrive.

-Probiotics are found in foods such as yogurt, while prebiotics are found in whole grains, bananas, onions, garlic, honey and artichokes.
+Probiotics are in foods such as yogurt and sauerkraut; prebiotics are in whole grains, bananas, onions, garlic, soybeans and artichokes.
 In addition, probiotics and prebiotics are added to some foods and available as dietary supplements.

-Although more research is needed, there's encouraging evidence that probiotics may help:
+Although more research is needed, there's evidence that probiotics might help:

-- Treat diarrhea, especially following treatment with certain antibiotics
+- Treat diarrhea, especially after taking certain antibiotics

 - Treat irritable bowel syndrome